-You’ll want to serve this Southwestern salad year ’round, so using frozen corn works perfectly fine for this salad.
+You’ll want to serve this Southwest salad year ’round, so using frozen corn works perfectly fine for this salad.
 No need to cook it, just warm it in the microwave to thaw.

-I hope you give this Southwestern Salad Recipe a try, and if you do, please come back and give the recipe a star rating.
+I hope you give this spicy Southwest Salad Recipe a try, and if you do, please come back and give the recipe a star rating.
 And leave a comment about your experience with the recipe.